tigerlily-dev/Monitor-Configuration-Class/README.md

 ;	A Current Value of 2-4 = STANDBY / SUSPENDED / OFF
 ;	A Current Value of 5   = POWER OFF
 ;
-; Example 2 - Return and display the Minimum Value of Luminance (Brightness) ;			supported by the primary monitor:
+; Example 2 - Return and display the Maximum Value of Luminance (Brightness) ;			supported by the primary monitor:

 	MsgBox MaxBrightnessLevel := mon.GetVCPFeatureAndReply(0x10)["Maximum"]